All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 What Is the Cheapest Way to Get Semaglutide?
+(Quick Answer)

 The cheapest legitimate way to get semaglutide in 2026 is through a telehealth program offering compounded semaglutide, which typically costs $179 to $299 per month compared to $1,349 for brand-name Wegovy.
 That price gap has made compounded semaglutide the most popular option for patients paying out of pocket, but there are several pathways worth understanding before you commit to one approach.
-The right choice depends on your insurance coverage, your comfort level with compounded medications, and how much you are willing to spend.
+The right choice depends on your insurance coverage, your comfort level with compounded medications, and how much you're willing to spend.

-Understanding the Price Landscape
+How the Price space

 Semaglutide is sold under two brand names: Ozempic (approved for type 2 diabetes) and Wegovy (approved for weight management).
 Both contain the exact same molecule.
 The list price for a monthly supply of either is in the range of $1,000 to $1,350 without insurance.
 These prices are set by Novo Nordisk, the manufacturer, and have been a source of significant public frustration.